snic-nsc/clipc-dev/src/readme.txt

 2. Delete celery queues:

-   celery -f -A soda.cel purge
+   celery -f -A tasks.cel purge

 3. Delete the web application database and all celery state files: